MPC-AB2/Lecture5/README.md

 ## Tasks to do

 ### Task 1 - Elementary script for image registration using Elastix
+1. Download the zip file with Elastix software version 5.0.1 for Windows x64 from [here](https://github.com/SuperElastix/elastix/releases).
+2. Extract all files from zip file into the created subfolder **elastix** in main folder **Lecture5**.
-1. Download the data in a zip folder from [here]().
+3. Download the data in a zip file from [here](https://www.vut.cz/www_base/vutdisk.php?i=286020a49b).
 Extract the content of the zip folder into **Lecture5** folder.
-It contains folder Data with a set of five folders of scenes (imX), each with two images (im0 and im1) from two cameras and calibration information (calib.txt).
-Stereoscopic images have been already rectified into the epipolar planes.
-Besides, the fip filder contains an encrypted ground truht image *GT.mat*.
-2. Compute a disparity maps for each im0 in horizontal direction by any method.
+It contains three mat files (*dataX.mat*), each containing *fixed* (reference) and *moving* image.
+In the first task we will be working with *data1.mat* only.
+4. Elastix needs the input in the *mhd/raw* files.
-3. Compute a depth maps from obtained disparity maps and available calibration parameters.
+7. Compute a depth maps from obtained disparity maps and available calibration parameters.
-4. Design an automatic algorithm for depth maps computation (depth will be in mm).
+8. Design an automatic algorithm for depth maps computation (depth will be in mm).
 Try to design also a pipeline for post-processing of disparity (depth) maps that will reflect in gaining similar results as the ground truth maps.
-5. Use the provided MATLAB function for evaluation of the results and submit the output to the provided Excel table.
+9. Use the provided MATLAB function for evaluation of the results and submit the output to the provided Excel table.
 The function *evaluateReconstruction.p* called as:
 `[MAE,percantageMissing,details] = evaluateReconstruction(depthMaps)`,
 has the following inputs and outputs:
   * depthMaps (cell array 1xNumber of scenes, where each cell contains matrix sized as image containing depth values in mm, missing pixels should have value equal to zero); the order of scenes has to be preserved,